opendatahub-io/model-registry-operator/README.md

 oc whoami -t
 ```

+To help authorize users and service accounts to access the registry, the model registry operator creates a `Role` named `registry-user-<registry-name>`.
+This role has the required permission to perform a GET on the model registry instance service, e.g. `modelregistry-sample` service.
+In addition, if running in an OpenShift cluster the operator creates an OpenShift user `Group` called `<registry-name>-users`.
+So, for included samples it creates a Role named `registry-user-modelregistry-sample` and a Group named `modelregistry-sample-users`.

+A Kubernetes or OpenShift cluster administrator can then add users to the `Group`, or create `RoleBinding` for the `Role` to grant permission to specific users and serviceaccounts to access the model registry.

+NOTE: The operator deletes the Group and the Role when the model registry custom resource is deleted.
+If you have created your own RoleBindings to this Role, the operator will not remove them automatically and hence must be removed manually.

 ##### TLS Certificates
 The project [Makefile](Makefile) includes targets to manage test TLS certificates using a self signed CA certificate.
 To create test certificates in the directory [certs](certs) and Kubernetes secrets in the `istio-system` namespace, use the command: